Types (C# Reference)

 Variables that are value types store data, and those that are reference types store references to the actual data.
-Reference types are also referred to as objects.
+Instances of reference types are also referred to as objects.
 Pointer types can be used only in unsafe mode.

 This section also introduces void.